AlchemistYOHEY/LongMixMusicSplitter/README.txt

 ---------------------------------
 [Usage]
 1) Double-click run.command → Terminal opens.
-   If blocked by Gatekeeper on first launch, use “Right click > Open” to allow.
+   [Gatekeeper warning on first launch]
+Since this tool is not code-signed, the first double-click may show
+“run.command can’t be opened” with a warning.
+If so, please allow it as follows:
+a) Go to  > System Settings > Privacy & Security
+b) At the bottom, you will see “run.command was blocked” → Click [Open Anyway]
+c) In the confirmation dialog, click [Open]
+→ From the second time onward, you can simply double-click to run.

 2) If ffmpeg / ffprobe are missing, you’ll be prompted:
    “Install now? (y/N)”
      - y + Enter → Automatically installs Homebrew and ffmpeg
      - N → Exit (you’ll need `brew install ffmpeg` manually)

-3) Put audio into input/ and run again → .m4a files appear in output/.
+3) Put audio into input/ and run run.command again → .m4a files will appear in output/.

 ---------------------------------
 [Features]